 3. Resin-bonded bridge – In a resin-bonded bridge, metal bands are bonded to the surrounding teeth with resin and used to hold a plastic false tooth in place.
 This type of bridge is typically used in areas of the mouth that undergo less stress, such as the front teeth.

 A minimum of two visits are required for placing a porcelain bridge.
 At the first visit, three important steps are completed.
 Firstly, the surrounding teeth are prepared to be fitted with a crown.
 This may including filing down the tooth so that the crown can fit over it.
 Secondly, an impression is taken of your teeth which will be sent to a laboratory to prepare the bridge and crown.
 Finally, the dentist fits your teeth with a temporary bridge to protect them while the bridge is prepared at the laboratory.

 At the second visit, the temporary bridge is removed and the new bridge received from the laboratory is fitted and adjusted.
 Multiple visits may be necessary to check and adjust the fit.

-If you are in need of a dental bridge, don’t hesitate to contact the team at Parthenia Family Dental.
+If you are in need of a dental bridge in North Hollywood, Panorama City, Pacoima, Van Nuys, or the San Fernando Valley, don’t hesitate to contact the team at Parthenia Family Dental.
 We are here to help with all your dental issues.